jonghkim/financial-time-series-prediction-v1/Module3/README.md

 *Will be released after Module2*

 ## Goal
-- Implement FNN, CNN, RNN models for time series data using Tensorflow Keras API on Google Colab
+- Implement deep learning models for time series data using Tensorflow Keras API on Google Colab
 - Learn which metrics could be important for robustness of time series prediction algorithms

 ## Modules